Mutai-Gilbert/portolio-web/README.md

-# Software Developer Folio ⚡️
+# Full Stack Developer Portfolio ⚡️

 ## A clean, beautiful and responsive portfolio